edorachlee/TicTacToe_AI/README.md

 Author: Chang Hi Lee(lee.c@wustl.edu)

-Note: Performed as part of school work.
-Course number and instructor information have been omitted to prevent plagiarism.

 Function: Implements a 3x3 board and player objects to play a game of TicTacToe.
 Can be played with either 1-player or 2-player options.

 Usage: